Skip to article frontmatterSkip to article content

 Loading...

-Hard sphere packing with the Metropolis algorithm
+Hard sphere packing and the jamming transition

 A basic problem in materials science, statistical physics, and the theory of disordered systems is to find the densest possible packing of hard spheres in a finite volume.
+Given some fixed volume VV in DD dimensions, how many spheres of uniform radius RR can we fit into it?
+This problem maps onto many basic phenomena in materials science, such as the freezing transition, bridging continuum and atomistic descriptions of materials, and the behavior of granular materials and glasses.

 V(r)={r<2R0r>2RV(r) = \begin{cases} \infty & r < 2R \\ 0 & r > 2R \end{cases}